 Log.
 To access activity logs, select the Enabled radio button.
-With logging enabled, you can choose to view temporary logs or keep a permanent record using the Logviewer software.
+With logging enabled, you can choose to view temporary logs.
 Click the Disabled button to disable this function.

 View Log.
 When you wish to view the logs, click View Log.
 A new screen will appear.
 Select Incoming Log, Outgoing Log, Security Log, or DHCP Client Log. from the Type drop-down menu.
 The Incoming Log will display a temporary log of the source IP addresses and destination port numbers for the incoming Internet traffic.
 The Outgoing Log will display a temporary log of the local IP addresses, destination URLs/IP addresses, and service/port numbers for the outgoing Internet traffic.
 The Security log will display the login information for the Web-based Utility.
 The DHCP Client Log will display the LAN DHCP server status information.